EDePasquale/BPDCN/README.md

 ## Plot Generation

 ### CH_heatmaps.R
+This script generates heatmaps of the cluster marker genes (as defined by cellHarmony) and all cells, seperated first by cell type and then by sample.
+These heatmaps were not included in the manscript for reasons of space and readability.

 ### heatmap_DE.R
+This script generates heatmaps of differentially expressed genes (as defined by cellHarmony), either upregulated, downregulated, and all regulated genes.
+These heatmaps were not used in the final manuscript, similar to the above.

 ### project_plots.R
+This script was used to project cells from the BPDCN samples into the same UMAP space as the integrated control samples using Seurat's MapQuery() function, as detailed in https://satijalab.org/seurat/articles/integration_mapping.html.

 ### T_cell_subcluster.R
 This script was used for generating plots related to further subclustering of the T-cells in the integrated control sample data.
 It takes in the original integrated Seurat object as well as higher resolution clustering from Seurat, then applies the more granular T-cell clusters to the integrated object, generates plots, and finally saves the new object.